 - An overbite, on the other hand, is a condition where the upper teeth overlap the lower teeth excessively when the mouth is closed.
 This is also sometimes referred to as a deep bite.
 Overbites can cause the chin to recede, leading to a change in facial appearance, and can also lead to problems with speech, eating, tooth wear, and may contribute to temporomandibular joint disorders.

 An underbite is a dental condition that involves the misalignment of the jaws, with the lower jaw protruding beyond the upper jaw.
-It’s important to address underbites early on, especially in children, to prevent complications such as tooth wear, jaw pain, and speech issues.
+It’s important to address underbites early on, especially in children, to prevent complications such as tooth wear, jaw pain, or speech issues, and avoid the need for jaw surgery.
 There are several treatment options available, ranging from braces and retainers to surgery in severe cases.
 Proper oral care and adherence to the treatment plan are crucial for a successful outcome.
 Consulting with an orthodontist and understanding the options and expectations is an essential step in managing underbites.